How Credit Affects Mortgage Rates

 Let’s give credit where it’s due – to you.
 You’re here because you’re looking into how your credit score affects your ability to buy or refinance a home and to understand how your credit can impact the rates you’re offered.

 You likely know that your credit score matters and it is one of the primary factors that can impact your home loan terms and your mortgage interest rate (others being your loan amount, down payment, debt-to-income ratio, etc.).
 You may even know what your credit score is right now.
 But you may not know how your credit score translates into what rate you can qualify for.
 This is understandable.
 There are a lot of variables and nuances at play when evaluating how your credit score affects your mortgage rate.
+Learn more about other factors that affect mortgage rates here.

 Not to worry –we’re going to break it all down.